curated-intel/Ukraine-Cyber-Operations/README.md

   - Additional [Indicators of Compromise (IOCs)](https://github.com/curated-intel/Ukraine-Cyber-Operations/blob/main/ETAC_Vetted_UkraineRussiaWar_IOCs.csv#L2011) have been added
   - Added vetted [YARA rule collection](https://github.com/curated-intel/Ukraine-Cyber-Operations/tree/main/yara) from the Threat Reports by ETAC
   - Added [IOC Threat Hunt Feeds](https://github.com/curated-intel/Ukraine-Cyber-Operations/tree/main/KPMG-Egyde_Ukraine-Crisis_Feeds/MISP-CSV_MediumConfidence_Filtered) by KPMG-Egyde CTI (h/t [0xDISREL](https://twitter.com/0xDISREL))
+    - IOCs shared by these feeds are `LOW-TO-MEDIUM CONFIDENCE` we strongly recommend NOT adding them to a blocklist
+    - These could potentially be used for `THREAT HUNTING` and could be added to a `WATCHLIST`

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |